-This criterion is partially met.
+This criterion is met.
 The school has some processes in place for monitoring and evaluating its overall efforts against its mission, goals and objectives.
-Evaluation and planning tools include the following: faculty evaluations; applicant, acceptance and enrollment data; course evaluations; curricular evaluations; and feedback from students, alumni and the Advisory Board.
+Evaluation and planning tools include the following: faculty evaluations; applicant, acceptance and enrollment data; course evaluations; curricular evaluations; and feedback from students, alumni and the Community Advisory Group.